1

 🪞 Before clicking Next

-Once all four tests pass, complete this sentence — out loud, to a rubber duck, or in your head — before taking the quiz.
-(The first quiz question reuses this structure.)
+Once all four tests pass, take 15 seconds and answer in your own words — out loud, to a rubber duck, or in your head:

 Starter files